trizen/raku-rosettacode/programming_tasks/L/Linear_congruential_generator.md

     )
 }

-say 'BSD LCG first 10 values (fist one is the seed):';
+say 'BSD LCG first 10 values (first one is the seed):';
 .say for bsd(0)[^10];

-say "\nMS LCG first 10 values (fist one is the seed):";
+say "\nMS LCG first 10 values (first one is the seed):";
 .say for ms(0)[^10];
 ```

 #### Output:
 ```
-BSD LCG first 10 values (fist one is the seed):
+BSD LCG first 10 values (first one is the seed):
 0
 12345
 1406932606